fiftysevendegreesofrad/sdna_plus/README.md

 ### Installation

-Builds are not currently available - we are working on it.
+Builds under VS 2015 not available:

 In the interim you can download the old sDNA software from the [sDNA website](https://sdna.cardiff.ac.uk/sdna/).
 This requires a free serial number, also available on the website.
 Note that free serial numbers now unlock ALL features including the previously proprietary sDNA+ features.